maikelpenz/dataflow-automation-infra/README.md

 The *dataflow-automation-infra* repository - *partially* - follows the [Gitflow branching pattern](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): <br>
 *master* is the main branch <br>
 *develop* is an integration branch for new features <br>
-*feature branches* are created to introduce new features and first merged into *develop* before going to *master*
+*feature branches* are created from *develop* to introduce new features.
+The branch first gets merged into *develop* before develop merges into *master*

-- using your command-line tool of preference go to the cloned repository (from step 3) directory.
+- using your command-line tool of preference go to the cloned repository directory (from step 3).
 - checkout *develop*: ```git checkout develop```
 - create and push a *feature branch*: <br>
     ```
         git checkout -b feature/deploy_infrastructure
         git push -u origin feature/deploy_infrastructure
     ```
-- update terraform state and artifacts bucket names (from step 1b above).
+- on your local copy of your forked repository, update terraform state and artifacts bucket names (from step 1b above).
     On each one of these 3 files:
     ```
         .github/workflows/development.yaml
         .github/workflows/integration.yaml
         .github/workflows/production.yaml
     ````
-    Update the following two lines
+    Update the following two lines on each of the three files above
     ```
         tf_artifacts_bucket: `<account-number>-dataflow-automation-infra-artifacts`
         tf_state_bucket: `<account-number>-dataflow-automation-infra-tf-state`